wyszo/TaskRatchet-iOS/Project.md

 - Coding: putting it all together
 	- #done setup/intro/login screen: userID + API token
 	- (in progress) fetching and displaying a list of tasks
-	- tapping on one navigates to task details
+	- (in progress) tapping on one navigates to task details
 	- completing a task
 	- filtering main tasks list: pending/complete/expired / not completed / due today
 	- editing a task